-Section attendance will be taken using the Canvas "Roll Call" attendance tool.
-Some notes on how this will work:
+2. Section attendance will be taken using the Canvas "Roll Call" attendance tool.

+Some notes on attendance records:

-- Your TA will use the "Roll Call" tool in Canvas to keep track of all of your absences, both excused and unexcused.
+- The aforementioned attendance-taking tools will be used to keep track of all of your absences, both excused and unexcused. - Your TA will maintain a separate list of your excused absences, so that we can calculate your total number of unexcused absences from lecture and section at the end of the semester.

-- Your TA will maintain a separate list of your excused absences, so that we can calculate your total number of unexcused absences from lecture and section at the end of the semester. - The "Attendance" grade that Canvas automatically generates is not directly related to your participation grade in the class, as discussed below (see "The 'Attendance' grade in Canvas").
+- The "Attendance" grade that Canvas automatically generates is not directly related to your participation grade in the class, as discussed below (see "The 'Attendance' grade in Canvas").